-Tuition: An amount equal to your actual tuition or the State University of New York's (SUNY) in-state tuition, whichever is less.
-Nontuition Costs: These include room, board and allowances for books, supplies, and transportation up to the average cost at SUNY colleges.
-The Commissioner of Education sets the nontuition cost allowances each year.

-Residence: A student living on campus will receive a higher room and board allowance than a commuter student.
+- Tuition: An amount equal to your actual tuition or the State University of New York's (SUNY) in-state tuition, whichever is less. - Nontuition Costs: These include room, board and allowances for books, supplies, and transportation up to the average cost at SUNY colleges.
+The Commissioner of Education sets the nontuition cost allowances each year. - Residence: A student living on campus will receive a higher room and board allowance than a commuter student.
 If housing is not available for students on campus they will receive the same allowance as students living on campus.

-The maximum total annual award for students living on campus (as stated by the NYS Higher Education Services Corporation website as of February 2018) is \$23,045, and the maximum total annual award for commuter students is \$15,125.
+The maximum total annual award for students living on campus for the 2018-2019 academic year is \$24,250, and the maximum total annual award for commuter students is \$15,750.
 Note: Students choosing to live off campus when housing is available will be paid at the lower commuter rate.